Transaero: Late 2000s and early 2010s

 Austrian Airlines and Transaero Airlines began code-sharing on Vienna-Moscow flights in October 2009.

 In April 2010, Transaero arranged to lease 9 ex-Japan Airlines Boeing 747-400s which entered the fleet in 2010–2012.
 In December 2010, Transaero announced that they would increase their deal to 12 Boeing 747-400s.
 In October 2010, Transaero launched flights to Beijing, Miami and New York City.
 This marked the return of Transaero to the United States since cancelling service to Los Angeles.
 Beijing became the second Chinese destination after Sanya.

 In 2011, Transaero received four Boeing 777-300 aircraft previously owned by Singapore Airlines.
 Also in 2011, Transaero agreed to buy four of Boeing's newest widebody, the Boeing 747-8, and put in a memorandum of understanding for 4 Airbus A380s.
-Transaero also ordered 4 Boeing 787s on 26 December 2011, confirming this order on 8 April 2012.
+Transaero also ordered 4 Boeing 787 Dreamliner aircraft on 26 December 2011, confirming this order on 8 April 2012.

-On 29 April 2012 Transaero resumed flights between Moscow and Los Angeles, utilizing a 777-200ER.
-In 2013 Transaero carried nearly 12.5 million people and operated 98 aircraft.
+On 29 April 2012, Transaero resumed flights between Moscow and Los Angeles, utilizing a 777-200ER.
+In 2013, Transaero carried nearly 12.5 million people and operated 98 aircraft.
 In 2014, Transaero began direct flights from Moscow to Miami with Boeing 747-400s.

 Transaero hosted a competition for a new logo and livery for rebranding in 2013–2014, but did not discuss the procedure's timetable.
 In April 2015, the airline decided to rebrand during 2015 and to introduce the new livery and logo with upcoming Airbus A380, Boeing 747-8, and Sukhoi Superjet 100 aircraft.